PacktPublishing/Building-Big-Data-Pipelines-with-Apache-Beam/README.md

 **Jan Lukavský**
 is a freelance big data architect and engineer who is also a committer of Apache Beam.
 He is a certified Apache Hadoop professional.
 He is working on open source big data systems combining batch and streaming data pipelines in a unified model, enabling the rise of real-time, data-driven applications.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781800564930">https://packt.link/free-ebook/9781800564930 </a> </p>